Diego Rivera: Art education and circle

 From the age of ten, Rivera studied art at the Academy of San Carlos in Mexico City.
 He was sponsored to continue study in Europe by Teodoro A. Dehesa Méndez, the governor of the State of Veracruz.
 After arriving in Europe in 1907, Rivera first went to Madrid, Spain to study with Eduardo Chicharro.

-From there he went to Paris, France, a destination for young European and American artists and writers, who settled in inexpensive flats in Montparnasse.
+From there he went to Paris, a destination for young European and American artists and writers, who settled in inexpensive flats in Montparnasse.
 His circle frequented La Ruche, where his Italian friend Amedeo Modigliani painted his portrait in 1914.
 His circle of close friends included Ilya Ehrenburg, Chaïm Soutine, Modigliani and his wife Jeanne Hébuterne, Max Jacob, gallery owner Léopold Zborowski, and Moise Kisling.
 Rivera's former lover Marie Vorobieff-Stebelska (Marevna) honored the circle in her painting Homage to Friends from Montparnasse (1962).

 In those years, some prominent young painters were experimenting with an art form that would later be known as Cubism, a movement led by Pablo Picasso and Georges Braque.
 From 1913 to 1917, Rivera enthusiastically embraced this new style.
 Around 1917, inspired by Paul Cézanne's paintings, Rivera shifted toward Post-Impressionism, using simple forms and large patches of vivid colors.
 His paintings began to attract attention, and he was able to display them at several exhibitions.

 Rivera claimed in his autobiography that, while in Mexico in 1904, he engaged in cannibalism, pooling his money with others to "purchase cadavers from the city morgue" and particularly "relish[ing] women's brains in vinaigrette".
 This claim has been considered factually suspect or an elaborate lie.
 He wrote in his autobiography: "I believe that when man evolves a civilization higher than the mechanized but still primitive one he has now, the eating of human flesh will be sanctioned.
 For then man will have thrown off all of his superstitions and irrational taboos."